Genealogy Society of Norway: Local branches

-Internet
+Internet services

-The society operates several internet services for genealogists: Slektsforum (Genealogy forum), Slektsforskerbasen (Genealogy research base), Gravminner i Norge (Gravestones in Norway), DIStreff (DIS connections), and DISchat (DIS chat).
+The society operates several internet services for genealogists: Slektsforum (Genealogy forum), Gravminner (Gravestones in Norway) and Kildeveiviseren (Guide to Historical and Genealogical Sources in Norway).

 The society's volunteers have carried out extensive work testing genealogy software.
 Currently, programs are being tested to ensure quality import and export of GEDCOM files.

+The Magazine Slekt og Data

+The society is publishing a magazine/journal (in norwegian).The magazine provides members with genealogical knowledge, both historical and methodological, with particular emphasis on referring to relevant sources to help them find their roots.

+Genealogy Webinars

+Genealogy Society of Norway offers webinars,on relevant genealogical topics like "Beginner's course in genealogy", "Artificial intelligence in genealogy", "How to search the National Library" or "Which genealogy program should you choose".

 Newsletter

-The society publishes a newsletter for its members called Slekt og Data (Genealogy and Data) four times a year.
-Each issue is printed in color in A4 format and has about 48 pages.
-Subscriptions are available for archives, libraries, and similar institutions.
-The newsletter is available to members in PDF format at the society's website, and the editor is Aina Johnsen Rønning.